cfgjc24/Team-4/README.md

 # Team-4: Non-profit - First Generation Investors

+# How to run
+- clone this git repository
+- Download all necessary packages
+- npm run dev (in backend folder)
+- npm run dev (in frontend folder)

 # Our Challenge
 Create a centralized web application + mobile implementation for First Generation Investors.
 They need a tool to track and manage student assignments, participation, confidence, and graduation metrics from the view of students, program managers, tutors, and teachers.